Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Communication

-\shortn{} also supports the standard non-blocking (asynchronous) interface, which is similar to a common key-value store interface like in AWS S3~\cite{boto3}, namely \texttt{get()} and \texttt{put()} calls.
-In contrast to using a storage service, with \shortn{}, the sender instance of the producer function can finish the invocation before one of the consumer instances retrieves the transmitted object.
 To de-couple the function invocation and the data transfer interfaces, \shortn{} introduces {\em \shortn{} references} as a first-class primitive.
-When the producer function calls \texttt{put()}, the runtime returns an \shortn{} reference to a specific object while retaining an immutable copy of the object.\footnote{Note that during non-blocking transfers, the producer function's user code allocates the object, with the \shortn{} SDK only holding references to it.} When the consumer needs to read this object, it calls \texttt{get()} that pulls the object from the remote server.
-Each reference is associated with a user-specified number of retrievals \texttt{N} of that object, which complete before the object can be de-allocated at the producer instance.
-From a user perspective, references are just opaque hashes that do not expose any information regarding the underlying provider infrastructure, and that can be neither generated nor manipulated by user code.
+When the producer function calls \texttt{put()}, the runtime returns a \shortn{} reference to a specific object while retaining an immutable copy of the object.\footnote{Note that during non-blocking transfers, the producer function's user code allocates the object, with the \shortn{} SDK only holding references to it.} When the consumer needs to read this object, it calls \texttt{get()} that pulls the object from the remote server.
+Each reference is associated with a user-specified number of retrievals \texttt{N} of that object, which complete before the producer instance's runtime de-allocates the object.
+From the user perspective, references are just opaque hashes that do not expose any information regarding the underlying provider infrastructure, and that can be neither generated nor manipulated by user code.

+A \shortn{} reference also includes a \shortn{} ID that unambiguously identifies objects created in the same workflow, even when an application's functions process many invocations concurrently.
+For example, when multiple instances of the same function in a multi-stage (multi-function) video processing pipeline produce objects, the objects will be guaranteed to have different \shortn{} IDs.
+This mechanism is similar to the tracing implementation in distributed tracing frameworks~\cite{otel:traces}.

-The above programming model allows to seamlessly port serverless applications, e.g., those implemented for AWS Lambda or Knative serverless platforms, with a set of the corresponding wrapper functions.
-To demonstrate the API's portability, we implemented \shortn{} SDKs for applications written in Python and Golang and deployed in a Knative cluster.
+This programming model allows the seamless porting of serverless applications, e.g., those implemented for AWS Lambda or Knative serverless platforms, with corresponding wrapper functions.
+To demonstrate the API's portability, we implemented \shortn{} SDKs for applications written in Python and Golang, and deployed them in a Knative cluster.